-American print and broadcast journalists have until March 1, 2014, to apply for a two-month professional exchange program in Germany.
+American journalists have until March 1, 2015, to apply for a professional exchange program in Germany.
 Successful applicants will spend August and September living, working and reporting for their home and host news organizations from across the Atlantic.

-The Arthur F. Burns Fellowships is a competitive program open to media professionals between the ages of 21 and 37 who are employed by a newspaper, news magazine, broadcast station, news agency or who work freelance and/or online.
-Participant qualifications also include a demonstrated journalistic talent and a strong interest in European affairs.
-German language proficiency is an important consideration in the selection process, but not required.
+The Arthur F. Burns Fellowships is a competitive program open to U.S., Canadian and German journalists between the age of 21-40, who are employed by a newspaper, news magazine, broadcast station, news agency or who work freelance and/or online.
+Applicants must have demonstrated journalistic talent and a strong interest in North American-European affairs.
+German language proficiency is not required, but it is encouraged.

 Option 1: Following an orientation program in Washington, North American fellows participate in an intensive, two-week-long language training at Goethe Institutes in fellows' host cities.
 Expenses for language training will be covered and details are made available shortly after announcement of selected fellows (around the end of April).
 In August and September, fellows work as temporary staff members at host newspapers, magazines, and radio and television stations.

 Option 2: As of the 2015 program, an additional format has been introduced allowing North American journalists the opportunity to work in Germany for five to six weeks, throughout August and part of September.
 Journalists who prefer this format will not be formally “hosted” by a German newsroom but will instead be connected with Burns program alumni who will mentor them during their time abroad.
 Fellows will focus on implementing a previously proposed major story or project for their home media.
 The story or project must be endorsed by an editor at a media outlet upon application and publication guaranteed.
 They will not participate in the two-week language training.